What is a Urinary Tract Infection(UTI)?

 There are several different causes of UTIs, but the most common are

 - Bacteria enter the urinary system through the urethra and multiply in the bladder.
-This can happen when there is poor hygiene or when sexual intercourse allows bacteria from the vagina or penis to enter the urethra.
+This can happen when poor hygiene, or sexual intercourse allows bacteria from the vagina or penis to enter the urethra.
 Other causes of UTIs include:

 - Blockages in the urinary system, such as kidney stones or an enlarged prostate